-Given the unique history, natural environment and cultural heritage of the Region, there is a real opportunity for a further step change in the tourism offering, building upon the significant success already achieved in terms of tourism growth and in external validation (for example, the Belfast and the Causeway Coastal Route was named the Lonely Planet’s number one destination in 2018).
+Given the unique history, natural environment and cultural heritage of the region, there is a real opportunity for a further step change in the tourism offering.
+Building upon the significant success already achieved in tourism growth and in external validation (for example, the Belfast and the Causeway Coastal Route was named the Lonely Planet’s number one destination in 2018).

 Belfast Story Destination Hub

 Located in Belfast city centre, this unique international attraction will invite you to explore the many stories of the city and its people through an immersive, multi-gallery experience.
 The galleries will draw on the full range of interpretive techniques, using a combination of multi-media technologies and selected objects to reveal histories, personal secrets and fascinating facts about Belfast.

 This attraction will be the centrepiece in a major, multi-venue cultural destination where locals meet and Belfast connects with its international visitors.
 As well as the Belfast Story, the experience will include a large scale exhibition space and cafés, restaurants and retail outlets appropriate to the nature and content of the attraction.
 It will be of landmark architectural quality, with attractive covered outdoor areas.